Skip to product information

 soon your fingers will come out of the snow

-and the southern fisherman takes light in a moment
+and the southern fisherman brings to light in a moment

-your smile, your voice that throbs in networks.
+your smile, your voice that beats in networks.

-Pablo Neruda (1904 - 1973) wrote "A song for Bolivar" to commemorate the anniversary of the death of the South American revolutionary Simon Bolivar.
-He read the poem at the University of Mexico during the 111th anniversary of Bolivar's passing.
-Politicized in war-torn Europe, Neruda discovered that America could become the focus of his poems.
-Our verse was written during Pablo Neruda's visit to New York, in 1943, when he participated in a meeting of the Pan-American organization "Voz de Las Americas".
+Pablo Neruda (1904 - 1973) wrote "A Song for Bolivar" to commemorate the anniversary of the death of South American revolutionary Simon Bolivar.
+He read the poem at the University of Mexico during the 111th anniversary of Bolivar's death.
+Politicized in war-torn Europe, Neruda found that America could become the focus of his poems.
+Our verse was written during Pablo Neruda's visit to New York in 1943, when he attended a meeting of the Pan-American organization "Voz de Las Americas."

-B. On the back of the page is a musical autograph signed by Polish-American pianist Arthur Rubinstein from the Polish national anthem, Mazurek Dąbrowskiego.
+B. On the reverse side of the page, there is a musical autograph signed by Polish-American pianist Arthur Rubinstein of the Polish national anthem, Mazurek Dąbrowskiego.

 Polish Anthem, Arthur Rubinstein, Santiago, 18.2.37

-Arthur Rubinstein (1887 - 1982) criticized the UN in the year of its founding, in 1945, for not including a Polish delegation in its opening ceremony.
-He voiced his criticism by playing a thunderous version of the Mazurek Dąbrowskiego or "Poland Is Not Yet Lost", which has been Poland's national anthem since 1926.
+Arthur Rubinstein (1887 - 1982) criticized the UN in its founding year, 1945, for not including a Polish delegation in its opening ceremony.
+He voiced his criticism by playing a thunderous version of Mazurek Dąbrowskiego or "Poland Is Not Yet Lost", which had been Poland's national anthem since 1926.

-This committed document, Neruda and Rubinstein together, was part of an autograph album held by a major New York collector.
+This engaged document, Neruda and Rubinstein together, was part of an autograph album kept by a great New York collector.

 View full details